 Description: This course explores the communication and culture of Deaf people.
-It focuses on a unique human communication phenomenon: namely a community with a communication and cultural system that is not based on a spoken language.
-The relationship between communication and culture is examined through analysis of the different aspects of the Deaf culture and community, including language, the arts, norms, values, traditions and patterns of everyday life of the Deaf community and its interaction with a hearing-dominant society.
+It focuses on a unique human communication phenomenon- a community with a communication and cultural system that is not based on a spoken language.
+The relationship between communication and culture is examined through analysis of the different aspects of the Deaf culture and community, including language, history, the arts, norms, values, traditions and customs of the Deaf community and its interaction with a hearing-dominant society.
 This course will be conducted in English; knowledge of American Sign Language is not required.

-(Not open to students who have completed COM 226) SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring
+SUNY GEN ED-GSBS; NCC GEN ED-n/a